 * Add $10 shipping and handling ($60 if outside the US)

-How to Renew: You can renew by one of three methods:
+How Do I Pay?
+You can do this by one of three methods:

 - Credit card online

 - Fax/Mail this order form with credit card authorization